Tbrennan6/IcelandicNow/docs/05_simple_sentences/03_weak_nouns.md

 ### Weak Feminine Nouns
 Weak feminine nouns change their ending vowel from *a* to *u*.

 *Note: many weak feminine nouns have an "a" in their stems.
 When their ending is changed to a "u", this "a" changes to an "ö".
-This process is called umlaut, and it will be touched upon more in a later lesson.*
+This process is called u-umlaut, and it will be touched upon more in a later lesson.*

 Example 1: Þetta er mamm**a**. - (This is mom.)\
 Example 2: Ég elska mömm**u**. - (I love mom.)\